Our Curriculum (including Phonics)

 There are, of course, times when some subject content does not fit in with a class theme; these areas are taught discretely to ensure full coverage of the curriculum.
 We are continually improving our Curriculum delivery and are committed to offering the children a rich and broad learning experience.
-This year we have introduced Clarinet lessons for all our children in Mersey Class, Modern Foreign Language lessons for all the children and have invested in learn pad tablets to improve our delivery of computing and ICT skills.
+This year we have introduced Brass lessons for all our children in Class 3, as well as weekly Forest school and School of Military sessions.
 We also invest time in developing the children's confidence, support and respect for one another and their leadership skills too.
-We are developing and revising our Curriculum delivery in response to the New Curriculum - this has led to new units of work being covered particularly in Science and GAPS (Grammar, Punctuation and Spelling) and children taught units earlier in Maths.
+We are developing our IT curriculum, have engaged with Artsmark and introduced Character Education too.
+We are also developing learning opportunities that are more purposeful and linked to 'real-world' outcomes.

 A key element to enhancing the Curriculum delivery at Thornsett is our involvement with the wider community.
 We get involved every week with learning beyond our school, have regular visitors, enjoy school trips to different towns and cities, get involved with supporting those more needy than ourselves and try hard to develop those important 'life skills' needed for adult life.